lillianzhang-sjsu/cs272-team-6-custom-env/README.md

-# Custom Environment for CS 272 Final Project - Team 6
+# CS 272 - Final Project
+# Custom Environment- Team 6 - CAR CRASH
-Authors: Niyati Aggarwal, Rajshri Ganesh Iyer, and Lillian Zhang
+# Authors: Niyati Aggarwal, Rajshri Ganesh Iyer and Lillian Zhang

 ## Overview
 Our custom environment simulates a car crash scenario.
 It is based on the highway environment.
 We added a 2-car crash halfway down the road and modified the reward function to encourage safer driving.
 You can experience the environment in manual control mode by running ```python run_custom_env.py```.

 ## Differences from HighwayEnv
-* TODO: List the changes we made